Eternal derby (Croatia): Bad Blue Boys

 Bad Blue Boys (BBB) were founded on 17 March 1986 in Zagreb (Croatia), with members from different areas of Zagreb.
 The name of the group is said to have been inspired by the 1983 film starring Sean Penn, Bad Boys.
 They are considered one of the most dangerous supporters' groups in the world and are known for their vocal and physical intimidation at football matches.
 In 2011, Bad Blue Boys were mentioned in the list of 16 "hardcore hooligan firms, ultras groups we wouldn't want to mess with", compiled by the American sports website Bleacher Report.
 The group's mascot is a bulldog and the official anthem is "Dinamo ja volim" ("I love Dinamo"), by the Croatian pop rock band Pips, Chips & Videoclips.
 BBB also publish a fanzine about the club and the ultras subculture.
 The original fanzine was Ajmo plavi (Go Blues) which was replaced in 2006 by Dinamov sjever (Dinamo's North).
 At home matches in Dinamo Zagreb's Maksimir Stadium, the Bad Blue Boys usually settle behind the home goal on the stadium's north stand.
 Dinamo's fans are often unmannerly referred to as "purgeri" (a colloquial moniker for a citizen of Zagreb, originating from German bürger) by members of Torcida Split.

 Torcida

 Torcida Split or simply Torcida is the Hajduk Split supporters' group.
-Founded on 28 October 1950, it's known the oldest supporters' groups in Europe.
+Founded on 28 October 1950, it's known as the oldest supporters' groups in Europe.
 The name of the group comes from torcida, the Brazilian Portuguese word for "supporters".
 The group as a whole traditionally maintains good relations with the Portuguese Sport Lisboa e Benfica football club supporters No Name Boys.
 Torcida members gather in the north stand at the stadium of Poljud.
 Hajduk's fans are often unmannerly referred to as "tovari" (English: donkeys, similar to magarac) by Bad Blue Boys members, as the said animal is the supporters' group official mascot.

 Results

-All statistics correct as of 2 March 2025.
+All statistics correct as of 10 May 2026.